Flora of the Massif Central: Subalpine zone

 Although this level occupies very little space in the Massif Central, it is nevertheless of prime ecological interest for the species it contains.
 This is the domain of moorland or sub-alpine (Note: Phytosociologists distinguish several types of heath or subalpine grassland in the Massif Central: heath with Spring Pulsatilla and Hairy Broom (Monts du Cantal, Monts Dore, Mézenc, from 1,650 m), heath with Yellow Gentian and Small-leaved Cranberry (Monts du Cantal, Monts Dore, between 1,600 and 1,800 m), heath with Rock Alchemilla and Marsh Cranberry (Forez, Margeride, between 1,480 and 1,650 m), Victory Garlic and Blueberry heath (Forez, Pilat, Margeride, granitic Aubrac and in an impoverished form in the volcanic massifs of Auvergne) and, in grazed areas (Cantal, Monts Dore), grassland with stiff nard, red fescue and pill sedge.
-Source: Subalpine acidiphilous moors of the Massif Central [archive] and Subalpine grasslands [archive], Natura 2000) grassland with a few stunted trees (beech or coniferous) due to the climatic conditions, in particular the cold temperatures and violent, even very violent winds (the wind has already blown at more than 300 km/h at the summit of Mont Aigoual).
-Unsurprisingly, the largest areas of grassland are found in the two highest massifs: Monts Dore and Monts du Cantal.
+Source: Subalpine acidiphilous moors of the Massif Central [archive] and Subalpine grasslands [archive], Natura 2000) grassland with a few stunted trees (beech or coniferous) due to the climatic conditions, in particular the cold temperatures and violent, even very violent, winds - the wind has blown at more than 300 km/h at the summit of Mont Aigoual.
+The largest areas of grassland are found in the two highest massifs: Monts Dore and Monts du Cantal.
 However, sub-alpine grasslands can also be found on the Forez crests, Mont Mézenc, (Note: The Mézenc has a very special type of subalpine moorland on southern exposure: the dwarf juniper and bearberry moorland, unique in the Massif Central.
 Source: Pelouses subalpines du Mézenc [archive], Natura 2000) Mont Lozère, and Mont Aigoual.

-The plants most frequently found in heaths or sub-alpine grasslands, particularly those in the Cantal and Monts Dore, are a certain type of grass (Nardus stricta, Festuca rubra, Poa alpina, Phleum alpinum, Helictotrichon versicolor, etc.) but also, in less grazed areas, shrubby plants (Myrtille, Western blueberry, hairy greenweed, etc.).
-They are accompanied by plants characteristic of mountain pastures, such as Alpine clover (Trifolium alpinum), Alpine plantain (Plantago alpina), great masterwort (Astrantia major), Victory onion (Allium victorialis), Masterwort (Peucedanum ostruthium), Dyer's plumeless saw-wort (Serratula tinctoria subsp. macrocephala), etc. Other species found in wetter areas (megaphorbs) include Rumex alpinus, Cicerbita alpina, Cicerbita plumieri and Adenostyles alliariae.
-The Lapland Willow can also be found here, sometimes hybridized with other willows (such as the creeping willow or the bicolored willow).
+The plants most frequently found in heaths or sub-alpine grasslands, particularly those in the Cantal and Monts Dore, tend to be grasses, such as Nardus stricta, Festuca rubra, Poa alpina, Phleum alpinum, and Helictotrichon versicolor, but also, in less grazed areas, shrubby plants, such as myrtille, Western blueberry and hairy greenweed.They are accompanied by plants characteristic of mountain pastures, such as Alpine clover (Trifolium alpinum), Alpine plantain (Plantago alpina), great masterwort (Astrantia major), Victory onion (Allium victorialis), Masterwort (Peucedanum ostruthium) and Dyer's plumeless saw-wort (Serratula tinctoria subsp. macrocephala).
+Other species found in wetter areas (megaphorbs) include Rumex alpinus, Cicerbita alpina, Cicerbita plumieri and Adenostyles alliariae.
+The Lapland Willow can also be found here, sometimes hybridized with other willows, such as the creeping willow or the bicolored willow.